Skip to main content

 If your business has a taxable turnover of £90,000 per year or more, you’ll need to register it for VAT.
 Short for Value Added Tax, VAT is a sales tax which VAT registered business owners add onto the sale of eligible products and services.

-Some businesses and services are exempt from VAT, for example, fundraising events run by charities or services from doctors and dentists.
+Some businesses and services are exempt from VAT, for example, fundraising events run by charities or services from doctors and dentists, and will need to apply for VAT exemption.

 Why do some businesses try to avoid registering for VAT?